USD ($)

 banner image

-Now we are in a position to understand OSPF LSA types based on above configured area 0
+Now we are in a position to understand OSPF LSA types based on above-configured area 0

-OSPF Type 1 Router LSA
+OSPF LSA Type 1: Router LSA

 This is the first in the list of OSPF LSA types.
 Router LSA has code type 1.
 Every router in the OSPF network generates them.
 It is the most fundamental type of LSA which lists all links (interfaces) of a router with states and their outgoing cost of the link.

-Please note, since the database is same in area 0 on all routers, you will have the same output of each of the database commands to check router LSA.
+Please note, that since the database is the same in area 0 on all routers, you will have the same output of each of the database commands to check router LSA.
 For example the output of the command “show ip ospf database router 1.1.1.1” on R1 or R2 or R3 will exactly be same.

 Let’s pick R2 and check R1’s router LSA details (you can take any router in the area for this output).